 - Coarse salt, for sprinkling

-- Combine the water, sugar and salt in a mixing bowl until the sugar and salt have dissolved, then sprinkle the yeast on top.
+- Combine the water, sugar, and salt in a mixing bowl until the sugar and salt have dissolved, then sprinkle the yeast on top.
 Allow to sit for 5 minutes, until the mixture begins to foam.

-- Remove the dough from the mixer and place in a clean, oiled bowl.
+- Place the dough in a clean, oiled bowl.
 Cover with plastic wrap and place in a warm spot until the dough has doubled in size, about 45 minutes to 1 hour.

-- Preheat the oven to 450 degrees F. Line 2 baking sheets with parchment paper and brush with the vegetable oil; set aside.
+- Preheat the oven to 450 degrees F. Line 2 baking sheets with parchment paper or silicone baking mats; set aside.

-- Combine the water and baking soda in a large, wide pot (a Dutch oven works perfect for this).
-Bring the mixture to a rolling boil.
+- Combine the water and baking soda in a large, wide pot (a Dutch oven works perfectly for this).
+Bring the mixture to a boil.

-- In the meantime, turn the dough out onto a slightly oiled work surface and divide into 8 equal pieces.
+- In the meantime, turn the dough out onto a clean work surface and divide into 8 equal pieces.
 Roll out each piece of dough into a 24-inch rope.
-Make a U-shape with the rope, holding the ends of the rope, cross them over each other and press onto the bottom of the U in order to form the shape of a pretzel.
-Place onto the parchment-lined baking sheet.
+Make a U-shape with the rope, holding the ends of the rope, cross them over each other twice and press onto the bottom of the U in order to form the shape of a pretzel.
+Place onto the prepared baking sheets.

-- Place the pretzels into the boiling water, 2 or 3 at a time (or however many will fit comfortably given the size of your pot – don’t crowd them), for 30 seconds.
+- Gently lower the pretzels into the boiling water, 2 at a time, for 30 seconds.
 Remove them from the water using a large, flat spatula.
 Place the boiled pretzels back on the baking sheet, brush the top of each pretzel with the egg wash or melted butter (see notes) and sprinkle with coarse salt.

-- Bake until dark golden brown in color, about 12 to 14 minutes.
+- Bake until dark golden brown, about 12 to 14 minutes.
 Transfer to a cooling rack for at least 5 minutes before serving.
 Soft pretzels are best eaten fresh, but leftovers can be stored in an airtight container for up to 3 days.